ddella/FakeAPI/README.md

 # What is FakeAPI

 FakeAPI is a Python script that implements most of the REST API methods.
 Do not use it in a production deployment.
 The script does almost no verifications, to keep the code small.
-I build it to learn more about the concept of REST API and also to test some API Gateways, like [Nginx API Gateway](https://www.nginx.com/learn/api-gateway/) and [MuleSoft](https://www.mulesoft.com/), to name a few.
+I build it to learn more about the concept of REST API and also to test some API Gateways, load balancer and reverse proxy, like [Nginx API Gateway](https://www.nginx.com/learn/api-gateway/) to name a few.

-FakeAPI is based on [FastAPI](https://fastapi.tiangolo.com/) framework.
-I'm using [Uvicorn](https://www.uvicorn.org/) as the [ASGI](https://asgi.readthedocs.io/en/latest/) web server.
+FakeAPI is based the [FastAPI](https://fastapi.tiangolo.com/) framework.
+I'm using [Uvicorn](https://www.uvicorn.org/) as the [ASGI](https://asgi.readthedocs.io/en/latest/) web server and [Pydantic](https://docs.pydantic.dev/) for data validation.

->FakeAPI implements only `JSON` objects.
-Sorry no `XML` 😉
+>FakeAPI implements only `JSON` objects and requires **Python 3.10+**

 Take a look at the file `requirement.txt` for the Python modules required:

-REST API methods implemented in FakeAPI:
+REST API methods implemented in FakeAPI are:
 * **HTTP GET** to retrieve information
 * **HTTP POST** to create a new resource
-* **HTTP PUT** to make a complete Update/Replace
+* **HTTP PUT** to make a complete update (all fields), if the item doesn't exists it is NOT added
 * **HTTP DELETE** to delete a resource
-* **HTTP PATCH** to make a partial Update/Modify
+* **HTTP PATCH** to make a partial update (only one field)
-* **HTTP TRACE** server reply with the header received
+* **HTTP TRACE** server reply with the header received in the body of the

 # Python Virtual Environment Setup (Optionnal)
 This section is optionnal.
 Unless you want to play with the source code, you can skip to <a href="#docker-container">How to use this image</a> section.